fastly/go-fastly/README.md

 // Output: "example.com"
 fmt.Println(domain.Name)

+// And we will also add a new backend. backend, err := client.CreateBackend(&fastly.CreateBackendInput{
+  Service: serviceID,
+  Version: version.Number,
+  Name:    "example-backend",
+  Address: "127.0.0.1",
+  Port:    80,
+})
+if err != nil {
+  log.Fatal(err)
+}

+// Output: "example-backend"
+fmt.Println(backend.Name)

 // Now we can validate that our version is valid. valid, _, err := client.ValidateVersion(&fastly.ValidateVersionInput{
   Service: serviceID,